The Underestimated Cerebellum Gains New Respect From Brain Scientists

 And the cerebellum does all this automatically, allowing our conscious mind to focus on more important things, Schmahmann says.

-But when the cerebellum isn't doing its job, Schmahman says, the result may be a brain disorder.
+But when the cerebellum isn't doing its job, Schmahmann says, the result may be a brain disorder.

 "There is increasing evidence from a variety of fields now that psychiatric diseases from autism spectrum, schizophrenia, depression, obsessive compulsive disorder, all have a link to cerebellum," he says.